yogahealsinc/yogahealsinc.github.io/README.txt

-﻿There is nothing on this website that currenty requires credit to be given.
+﻿There is nothing on this website that currently requires credit to be given.
 Should that changes this README will be updated.